larryhastings/perky/README.md

 The rules of pragmas:
 * To invoke a pragma, use `=` as the first non-whitespace character on a line.
-* Pragmas must always be lowercase.
+* The names of pragmas must always be lowercase.
 * You can't invoke a pragma inside a triple-quoted string.
 * Pragmas can be "context-sensitive": they can be aware of where they are run inside a file, and e.g. modify the current dict or list.
 The pragma function can see the entire current nested list of dicts and lists being parsed (via `parser.breadcrumbs`).
+* The rest of the line after the name of the pragma is the pragma argument value, if any.
+This is always a string.
+It can be a quoted string.

 ### Parsing Errors